Johns Hopkins Writing Seminars

 Founded in 1947, the Johns Hopkins Writing Seminars is an academic program offering undergraduate and graduate degrees in writing in the Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University.
 It is the second-oldest creative writing program in the United States.

-Notable faculty of the program have included Edward Albee, John Barth, Madison Smartt Bell, J. M. Coetzee, Mary Jo Salter, Stephen Dixon, Mark Hertsgaard, Brad Leithauser, John Irwin, J.D.
-McClatchy, Alice McDermott, Mark Crispin Miller, Andrew Motion, Wyatt Prunty, David St. John, Mark Strand, Robert Stone, and David Yezzi.
+Notable faculty of the program have included Edward Albee, John Barth, Madison Smartt Bell, J. M. Coetzee, Stephen Dixon, Mark Hertsgaard, Brad Leithauser, John Irwin, J.D.
+McClatchy, Alice McDermott, Mark Crispin Miller, Wyatt Prunty, Mary Jo Salter, David St. John, Mark Strand, Robert Stone, and Edmund White.

-Writer David Yezzi currently chairs the program, which has a strong reputation.
-It has been ranked "One of the Top Ten Graduate Programs in Creative Writing" by The Atlantic.
+Poet Dora Malech currently chairs the program, which has a strong reputation.
+It has been ranked "One of the Top Ten Graduate Programs in Creative Writing" by The Atlantic, and in 2020 was ranked as the #1 creative writing program by creativewritingmfa.info.
 In 1997, U.S. News & World Report ranked the program second in the United States out of sixty-five eligible full-residency MFA programs.
 In 2011, Poets & Writers ranked Hopkins seventeenth nationally out of 157 eligible full-residency MFA programs.
 The long respected Science Writing program was closed down in 2013 as an on-campus program, but was re-established as an online/low residency program shortly thereafter.